 Without any adjustments, your landline only accepts phone calls.
+If a customer calls, you can pick your phone up and say “hello.”
 If a customer texts, you won’t ever receive that message, and they will receive a failed message notification.
 That’s hardly an ideal customer experience.
 Business text messaging providers can text enable landline phone numbers to ensure your team receives every customer message.
 With text to landline capabilities, your team can also send texts from your landline number or engage in one-on-one conversations.
 When customers open their SMS inboxes, they’ll see texts from a number they recognize.

 Text to landline capabilities empower your teams to improve the customer experience—and their own operations, too.

 Customers want to be able to text and call your landline.
 They expect omnichannel communications from your brand, same as they do any other.
-Offering an omnichannel communications experience—especially one that leans on messaging—is sure to boost customer satisfaction.
+Offering an omnichannel messaging experience is sure to boost customer satisfaction.

 Every business that has a landline would benefit from text to landline capabilities.
 Encouraging customers to message your team is a big time-saver.
 Whereas your team members may have had to spend time answering or making calls one at a time, they can easily multi-task with a landline text message or three.
 They can open one chat and start another while they wait for the first recipient to look up their order number or details.
 Businesses that frequently use their landline for scheduling appointments, confirming appointments, making reservations, and managing customer service may get the most out of a text to landline service.
 These businesses may include:

 After you ask “can you text a landline?” your next question may be “how does it work?”
-Sending text messages to landline phones sounds like a complex process.
 We’ve got answers for you, both from a technical standpoint and a user’s standpoint.

 Every phone number has a service profile identifier (SPID).
 Landline, toll free, and VoIP providers can release this SPID, assigning it to a business texting provider instead.
 Once the SPID is assigned, the business texting provider can empower you to send and receive SMS messages from that number.
 Both during and after the text-enabling process, voice services remain intact and continue to go through your existing voice provider.

-Choose a business SMS provider that fully automates the text enabling process.
-On your side, the process will look something like this:
+Ideally, you’ll choose a text service for business that has fully automated the text to landline process.
+In this case, it will look something like this:

-Your business SMS provider will work with your voice provider to text enable the number.
-Your voice service won’t be interrupted.
+That’s it.
+From here, your business SMS provider will work behind the scenes with your existing voice provider to text enable the number.
+Your voice service won’t be interrupted throughout the process.